What is the student loan interest deduction?

 - If married, you file jointly.

-- Your modified adjusted gross income (MAGI) — all of the income you earned in one year minus certain deductions — is less than the yearly limit set by the IRS for your tax filing status.
+- Your MAGI — all of the income you earned in one year minus certain deductions — is less than the yearly limit set by the IRS for your tax filing status.

 - You or your significant other, if filing jointly, can’t be claimed as a dependent on another person’s tax return.

 Education expenses that qualify for the student loan interest deduction include:

 - Tuition and fees.

 - Any expense related to coursework, including books, supplies, fees, and required equipment.

 - Other necessary expenses, such as transportation.

 Income limits: Phaseouts for the student loan interest deduction